dlm1223/fantasy-football-optimization/README.md

 </br>

-Finally, I reproduce this for all strategies Below you can see the results, and how the best strategy is affected by your draft slot.
+Finally, I reproduce this for all draft slots.
+Below you can see the results, and how the best strategy is affected by your draft slot.

 ![](README_files/figure-markdown_strict/unnamed-chunk-12-1.png)![](README_files/figure-markdown_strict/unnamed-chunk-12-2.png)